-Have you noticed that your teeth are not as white as they used to be?
-Do they stay that same shade of yellow even though you brush them thoroughly?
-It’s natural to be conscious of your smile, but yellow teeth aren’t necessarily a sign of poor oral health.
+Do you have yellow teeth?
+Are you wondering why your teeth are yellow when you brush them every day?
+It’s natural to be conscious of your smile, but yellow or off-white teeth aren’t necessarily a sign of poor oral health.

 There are many factors that contribute to tooth color.
 Some are within your control, but others are not.

-Keep reading to find out what causes teeth to yellow and how to get them white again.
-With so many different solutions to try – both natural and chemical – we hope you find one that works for you so you can get back to smiling with confidence.
+So find out what causes teeth to yellow, and how to turn your yellow teeth to white again.
+With so many different solutions to try, both natural and chemical, we hope you find one that works for you so you can get back to smiling with confidence.

 Table of contents